a minimalist's unit testing framework

 clojure-expectations/clojure-test.

-allows for named expectations to be defined, like clojure.test
+allows for named expectations to be defined, like clojure.test's deftest macro.

 (ns example.test